-One of the easiest ways to stop dog barking is to teach your Cocker Spaniel the "Be Quiet" command.
+One of the easiest ways to stop your puppy or dog barking is to teach him the "Be Quiet" command.

 This may sound contradictory, but the aim is to train your dog to bark and then teach him to stop barking!

-If you've an older dog that needs training, it's still not too late, however you and your pooch may just have to put a little more time and effort into the training!
+If you have an older dog that needs training, it's still not too late; however, you and your pooch may just have to put a little more time and effort into the training!

-Practice the above exercise 5 times at each session, and train twice a day for 3 days before moving on to the next step.
+Practice the above exercise 5 times each session, and train twice daily for 3 days.

-The point of this exercise is to help your dog to associate his reward with your command to "Be Quiet" and his subsequent silence.
-He'll soon learn that there's no mileage in barking and that it's more beneficial if he responds to your "Be Quiet" command.
+This exercise aims to help your dog associate his reward with your command to "Be Quiet" and his subsequent silence.
+He'll soon learn that barking has no mileage and is more beneficial if he responds to your "Be Quiet" command.

-Follow these rules and exercises and it won't be long before you can stop dog barking quickly on command!
+Follow these rules and exercises, and it won't be long before you can stop your dog's barking with one simple command!

 If your puppy barking problem is caused mainly by a ringing doorbell, this one will work for you!

-Go and sit with your puppy, have some treats at the ready, and wait for your cue.
+Go sit with your puppy, have some treats at the ready, and wait for your cue.

-As soon as the doorbell rings, offer the small treat to your puppy.
-He'll probably stop barking because it's impossible to eat and bark at the same time!
+As soon as the doorbell rings, enthusiastically offer the small treat to your puppy.
+If your puppy is anything like mine (greedy!), he'll take it, and won't bark because it's impossible to eat and bark simultaneously!

-When he stops barking, praise him, wait for a couple of seconds and give him another treat.
+When your puppy stops barking, praise him, wait for a couple of seconds and give him another treat.

 When the doorbell rings again, offer him another treat and repeat the praise.

-If you practice this regularly, eventually you'll de-sensitize your puppy to the sound of the doorbell and he'll begin to look to you in anticipation of a treat or verbal praise.
+If you practice this regularly, it won't be long before your puppy becomes de-sensitized to the sound of the doorbell.
+He'll begin to look at you in anticipation of a treat or verbal praise.

-I don't have a problem with Max barking when the doorbell rings, but I do expect him to stop when he's asked to.
-I tell him he's a good boy (for alerting me to 'danger' or someone at the door) and then we go and answer it.
+I don't have a problem with Max barking when the doorbell rings, but I expect him to stop when he's asked to.
+I tell him he's a good boy (for alerting me to 'danger' or someone at the door), and then we go and answer it.

-There are many dangers in the wild and before dogs became domesticated it was essential that the mother kept her puppies quiet in times of danger.
-She would do this by gently, but firmly, holding the puppy's muzzle in her mouth whilst giving off a low, throaty growl.
+There are many dangers in the wild, and before dogs became domesticated, their mother needed to keep her puppies quiet in times of danger.
+She would do this by gently but firmly holding her puppy's muzzle in her mouth whilst giving off a low, throaty growl.

 This wouldn't hurt her pup but would stop him from barking and keep him quiet until the threat of danger had passed.

-He may struggle a little at first so it's very important to be extremely gentle with him.
+He may struggle a little at first, so being extremely gentle with him is essential.

-the same time, in a firm, controlled tone tell your puppy to 'be quiet'.
+At the same time, in a firm, calm tone, ask your puppy to 'be quiet'.

-If you practice this regularly, and you're consistent every time he barks, it won't be too long before you'll be able to drop the muzzle clamping because your puppy will respond to your 'be quiet' command alone.
+If you practice this regularly and you're consistent every time he barks, it won't be too long before you can drop the muzzle clamping because your puppy will respond to your 'be quiet' command alone.

 A spray bottle is a cheap and effective way to stop your puppy barking.

-An ordinary handheld water spray from any garden center will do, just fill it up with water and wait for your puppy to bark.
+An ordinary handheld water spray from any garden centre will do, just fill it up with water and wait for your puppy to bark.

-As soon as he barks give him a quick squirt and tell him to be quiet.
-Don't spray into his eyes though, just aim for his mouth.
+As soon as he barks, give him a quick squirt and tell him to be quiet.
+Don't spray into his eyes; just aim for his mouth.
 That should do the trick.

-When he stops barking, wait a few seconds before rewarding him so that he learns that he's being rewarded for being silent, not for barking.
+When he stops barking, wait a few seconds before rewarding him so that he learns he's being rewarded for being silent, not barking.

-A barking correction collar may help to stop your puppy barking excessively.
+A barking correction collar may help to stop your puppy from barking.

-There are several different kinds available, for example, there are those that spray a squirt of citronella, sound an audible beep, or worse - give a small electrical shock!
+There are several different kinds available; for example, those spray a squirt of citronella, sound an audible beep, or worse - give a small electrical shock!
 (However, I definitely don't recommend the latter, and especially not for a young puppy).

-One of the problems with these collars is that they can be triggered by another dog's barking.
-Now that's not really very fair is it?
+One of the problems with these collars is that they can be triggered by another dog's barking, which isn't really fair is it?

-Don't let him get away with barking either to get your attention or to get something he wants, like his favorite toy.
+Don't let your puppy get away with barking to get your attention or get something he wants, like his favourite toy.
 (Although you can give him his toy, don't let him have it until after he's stopped barking.
 Don't let him think he was rewarded with his toy for barking).